Jenny Best, founder & ceo

 Sarah Kinzbach Williams, editor

 As an editor and mom of one, Sarah spends her days wrangling wayward words and a busy toddler.
-She is a former magazine editor and advertising agency copywriter, specializing in research-based editorial and ghostwriting.
-Sarah lives in upstate South Carolina with an overgrown vegetable garden and fruitless fruit trees.
+She is a former magazine editor and advertising agency copywriter specializing in research-based editorial and ghostwriting.
+She’s passionate about the relationship between food and health, as well as food sustainability, accessibility, and biodiversity.
+Sarah lives in Upstate South Carolina with her husband, son, two cats, dog, and horse.

 Chelsea Synyahl-Gleisner, executive assistant